faraplay/ImasArchiveS/README.md

 * UTF16-BE: This groups bytes into 16-bit big-endian words and displays the Unicode character with that number.
 This is the encoding used in-game for most text, so use this to read any text in the files.

+# imas.exe
+Command-line app to patch and extract game files as well as create patches.

+It has the following operations:

+#### help
+Type "imas help" to get this.

+This explains how to use the app and what each option does.

+#### patch
+Patches an arc file with the specified patch and outputs to the new filename.
+Make sure the input and output filenames are different as the program will not allow you to overwrite the input file.

+#### make-patch
+Creates or adds to a patch file.
+You can add commus, parameter files, images, lyrics files, or any other type of file with this.
+The default behaviour is to add to the existing patch file, or create a new patch file if none exists.
+You can override this and force it to overwrite the old patch by using the overwrite option.

+#### extract
+Extracts files or data from an arc file.
+You can extract commu or parameter data in the form of a spreadsheet, extract all images or lyrics to a new directory, or extract all files to a new directory.
+Note that you can only extract one thing at a time.

+#### copy
+This will copy columns from a source spreadsheet to a destination spreadsheet.
+This will only copy from one column to another if the sheets they are in share the same name, the columns have the same heading, and the sheet name is one of a few specified names.
+This is useful for copying translated text from the Google sheet to a parameter data spreadsheet.

+Note that with all of these options you can use the -v or --verbose option to make the program output reports of its progress to the console.